 A new Sky Broadband connection costs £20 if you need a new landline and is free if you already have one.
 There may also be a setup cost depending on the bundle you choose; this is often around £9.95 to cover the delivery cost of your router.

 Sky TV also takes around two weeks and will require a working phone line or broadband connection.
 The installation can happen at the same time.
 Installation can be free or cost up to £60 depending on your package.

 Plusnet installation times

 Plusnet also uses the BT Openreach network and requires similar lead times of around two weeks.
 If you already have a landline and broadband connection, the switch can happen remotely and no engineer may need to visit.
 If you don’t, a similar process as outlined above will happen.

-Switching from another provider to Plusnet takes around 10 days.
-Installation of a landline and broadband installation takes around 14 days.
-A further 5 days will be needed to connect your broadband.
+Switching from another provider to Plusnet takes around ten days.
+Installation of a landline and broadband installation takes approximately 14 days.
+A further five days will be needed to connect your broadband.

 Plusnet charges £49.99 for a new landline but is free if you already have one.
 There may also be a £9.95 setup cost depending on the package.

 TalkTalk activation times are the same as Plusnet, Sky and BT as they also use the BT Openreach network.
 That means a lead time of around two weeks on average if you have a landline and three weeks if you don’t.

 Switching from another provider to TalkTalk takes around 15 days and can be done without an engineer visit if you already have broadband.